wal-g/wal-g/README.md

 WAL-G is an archival restoration tool for Postgres.

 WAL-G is the successor of WAL-E with a number of key differences.
-WAL-G uses LZ4 compression, multiple processors and non-exclusive base backups for Postgres.
+WAL-G uses LZ4, LZMA or Zstd compression, multiple processors and non-exclusive base backups for Postgres.
 More information on the design and implementation of WAL-G can be found on the Citus Data blog post ["Introducing WAL-G by Citus: Faster Disaster Recovery for Postgres"](https://www.citusdata.com/blog/2017/08/18/introducing-wal-g-faster-restores-for-postgres/).

 **Table of Contents**
 - [Installation](#installation)